charliefontanez/regex-tutorial/gist-template.md

 ### Anchors

 Anchors are the meta keytags ^ and $.
 They set a regex match to the beginning or end of the line of text.
+Anchors are unique in that they don't specify the character itself but rather the location in where to find the match.

 The ^ anchor tag sets our match to the beginning of the line.

 The $ anchor tag sets our match to the end of the line.

+Combining both ^ and $ will find the match that is only at the beginning and end of the line.

 <pre>
 Here we have /^cat/      Here we have /cat$/      /^cat$/